 I have always been very technically minded, much to my parents’ dismay I used to disassemble electrical devices and put them back together.
-I even had to program the VCR for them, as they never grasped it and never really understood anything I did 🙂
+I was one of those kids that had to program the VCR for his parents, as they never quite grasped technology.

-I have been the computer geek pretty much since the first home computers appeared in the high street shops, my first computer being the ZX81 purchased from Boots I believe, on which I learned BASIC programming, wrote some very simple games, and got bored very quickly of this 1K computer.
-I then dabbled with the Dragon 32 and Amstrad, doing a bit of basic coding on my friends’ computers who desperately wanted me to re-create “war games” LOL.
-I then moved up to the best-selling home computer of all time, the Commodore 64 and learned 6502 machine code/assembler.
-During my early years, I wrote a few demos on compunet, joined a few cracking groups, coded some crack intros and had some fun with BBS systems and blue boxing/phone phreaking.
-In later years I had my first business importing, publishing and selling Commodore 64 hardware and software.
+I have been the computer geek pretty much since the first home computers appeared in the high street shops.
+My first computer was the ZX81 which I purchased from Boots with my paper round money when I was 11 or 12.
+This is where I learned BASIC programming, wrote some very simple games, and got bored very quickly of this 1K computer.
+I then dabbled with the Dragon 32 and Amstrad, doing a bit more basic coding on my friends’ computers who desperately wanted me to re-create “war games” LOL.
+I then moved up to the best-selling home computer of all time, the Commodore 64 and learned 6502 machine code/assembler language.
+During the 80’s, I wrote a few demos on

-I went to college and did a City & Guilds in information technology and a BTEC national diploma in computer studies, during which I learned Pascal and Cobol, and was, of course, the star pupil and surpassed the teachers with ease.
+I went to college and did a City & Guilds in information technology and a BTEC national diploma in computer studies, during which I learned Pascal and Cobol, and was the the star pupil.

 My still active community projects are CFMLDeveloper, a service for CFML Developers (ColdFusion, Lucee) offering almost FREE (£1) developer hosting, which I have been running since 1999, I run this to help people try out and learn CFML with minimal effort and to help startups and contractors get going.
 I also built cflive.net, a live web-based CFML testing tool.

-Outside of work, I am an ex-biker (sadly the bike had to go due to other priorities), a cook, a bit of a cocktail Meister, a husband and a dad of 4.
-I like rock/metal music, have several tattoos, and am well known for my mohawk of many colors, although age is catching up with me now and I don’t have much hair left 🙂
+Outside of work, I am an ex-biker, but sadly the bike had to go due to other priorities (kids), a pretty good cook, a bit of a cocktail Meister, and a dad of 4.
+I like rock music, have several tattoos, and am well known for my often brightly coloured mohawk, although sadly age is catching up with me now and there isn’t much of it left 🙂

-I am also a humanist, and live by The Affirmations of Humanism: A Statement of Principles and Values, in other words, being a decent human being does not require faith or believing in any god.
+I am also a humanist, and live by The Affirmations of Humanism: A Statement of Principles and Values, in other words, being a decent human being.

 - We are committed to the application of reason and science to the understanding of the universe and to the solving of human problems.